Nitecore UMS4 Battery Charger Review

 Nitecore UMS4 CONCLUSION

-UMS4 PROS: Easy to use, inexpensive.
+Easy to use, inexpensive.
 You can power it with nearly any USB power source and it supports QC3 charging.
 Supports most rechargeable battery types.
 It has a refresh for IMR 3.7 batteries.
+We use ours with one of our solar USB panels, giving us recharged AA/AAA/18650 and other batteries anytime we have sun.

-UMS4 CONS: It doesn’t have a refresh mode (sometimes called a grading, condition or charge/discharge) mode, for NiMH or Li-ION. *it does have the special IMR refresh.
-If you want those advanced features consider the OPUS BT C3400.
+It doesn’t have a refresh mode (sometimes called a grading, condition or charge/discharge) mode, for NiMH or Li-ION. *it does have the special IMR refresh.
+If you want those advanced features consider the OPUS BT C3400 (it is our favorite AC powered charger).
+We use the OPUS the most.

 The controls are easy to use, and the displays are clear and readable.
 The UMS4 is useful in daily use, on the road, camping, and in an emergency.